FreddieHong19/Open5x/README.md

 Full length article can be found in below: https://arxiv.org/abs/2202.11426

-This is a github repository for Open5x: 5-axis 3D printer
+This is a work-in-progress github repository for Open5x: 5-axis 3D printer

 This Github repository contains detailed research material of the published CHI 2022 conference paper titled "Open5x: Accessible 5-axis 3D printing and conformal slicing"